tindyc/quizijuana/README.md

 #### HTML
 * All HTML code was tested and validated with W3C Markup Checker.
 ![Image](assets/testing/html-validation.png)
 * Two warnings were shown suggesting that I should considering using ```h2-h6``` elements.
 However, I do not wish to add headings to those sections in the Home page.
-In order to by pass this warning, I changed `section` to `div`.
+To bypass this warning, I changed `section` to `div`.
 ![Image](assets/testing/html-validation-fixed.png)

 #### CSS